kottamrajkumar/kottamrajkumar/README.md

 ### 🚀 About Me:

 - 🔭 I recently worked on **[My Voice Assistant Project](https://github.com/kottamrajkumar/FRIDAY)** using Gemini 1.0 Pro LLM API.
-- 🌱 I’m currently Working on **Devops&AWS Projects,Data Analyst and advanced Python With AI** to take my project to the next level.
+- 🌱 I’m currently Working on **Devops&AWS Projects** to take my project to the next level.
-- 💬 Ask me about **Python, Data Structures And Algorithms, Devops & AWS and Data Analyst With AI**.
+- 💬 Ask me about **Python, Data Structures And Algorithms, Devops & AWS**.
-- 👯 I’m looking to collaborate on **Devops & AWS and Data Analyst With AI projects**.
+- 👯 I’m looking to collaborate on **Devops & AWS Projects**.
 - 📫 How to reach me: **kottamrajkumar202@gmail.com**
 - ⚡ Fun fact: *I enjoy chilling out with friends and exploring new tech in my free time!*